natgo/wt-wiki-scraper/wikitext-transpiled/ground/Magach%20Hydra.md

 {{Specs-Tank-Weapon|2}}
 <!-- ''Some tanks are armed with several guns in one or more turrets.
 Evaluate the additional weaponry and give advice on its use.
 Describe the ammunition available for additional weaponry.
 Give advice on about how to use them and how to fill the ammunition storage.
 If there is no additional weaponry remove this subsection.'' -->
 {{main|Hydra 70}}

-''Some tanks are armed with several guns in one or more turrets.
-Evaluate the additional weaponry and give advice on its use.
-Describe the ammunition available for additional weaponry.
-Give advice on about how to use them and how to fill the ammunition storage.
-If there is no additional weaponry remove this subsection.''

 {| class="wikitable" style="text-align:center"
 |-